 The revenue cycle in healthcare follows a predictable sequence.
 Each stage feeds into the next, which means an error at the front end creates problems that your billing team has to fix on the back end.
 Here is how each stage works from a billing operations perspective.

-1. Patient Registration and Data Collection
+Stage 1: Nailing Patient Registration & Data Collection

 Before a patient sees a provider, your front desk collects demographic and insurance information.
 For billing teams, this is the foundation of a clean claim.
 Incorrect patient data, such as a misspelled name or outdated policy number, will trigger a denial weeks later that someone has to investigate and resubmit.